-85. Power of Company to Elect Directors
+78. Power of Company to Appoint Directors

-Subject to these articles, the company can, by passing an ordinary resolution, elect any willing person to be a director, either as an extra director or to fill a vacancy where a director has ceased to be a director for some reason.
+Subject to these articles, the company can, by passing an ordinary resolution, appoint any willing person to be a director, either as an extra director or to fill a vacancy where a director has stopped being a director for some reason.

-86. Power of Directors to Appoint Directors
+79. Power of Directors to Appoint Directors

 Subject to these articles, the directors can appoint any willing person to be a director, either as an extra director or as a replacement for another director.
-Any director appointed in this way must retire from office at the first annual general meeting after his appointment.
-A director who retires in this way is then eligible for election but is not taken into account when deciding which and how many directors should retire by rotation at the annual general meeting.